DTJF/libpruio/src/doc/_3_pins.md

 careful what you're doing!).
 This solution gives you all freedom to focus on you target and get the best out of your system, without dealing with kernel qircks and pitfalls.
-Find details on how to setup your system in section \ref SecLkm.
+Find details on how to setup your system in section \ref sSecLkmBuild.